dariobrux/Jigsaw/README.md

 > Every tiles are randomly generated, and they match with all the adjacent tiles.

+You can set as many tiles as you like.

 ## Import using Gradle
 Step 1.
 Add it in your root build.gradle at the end of repositories:
 ~~~~